alerin345/Instagram/README.md

 * Bootstrap4

 ## Setup
-To run this project, install it locally using npm:
+To run this project use python:

 ```
 $easy_install virtualenv